April 26, 2021

 Nowadays, watching videos on online video platforms, such as YouTube and Vimeo, are gaining traction when it comes to learning aside from their entertainment value.
 With the wealth of educational videos available, from documentaries to instructional videos, learning new information or skill is as easy as searching for the topic of your choice and finding the content that’s most suitable for your needs and goals.
 Video learning is easily a great way to boost learner engagement, especially when entertaining elements are incorporated to it.
 It takes out the mundane task of having to sit in a classroom and listen to lectures for hours by helping visualize and placing context to the information you’re absorbing.

 Self-study, from the name itself, is an informal learning example that involves studying at your own time and pace without any guidance or supervision.
 When looking at formal training vs informal training, you'll find that informal training complements formal training as information can be reviewed and revisited as needed.
 Learners can also take their time and go back as often as they want to focus on topics they may find more challenging.
-Aside from being an example for learning, it’s a skill in itself as it takes a great amount of self-discipline and good time management due to our varying attention span and the many distractions that can hinder us from being focused while learning.
-Microlearning courses are the best way to make sure that you’re getting the most of your learning even in a short period of time.
+Aside from being an example for hands-on learning, it’s a skill in itself as it takes a great amount of self-discipline and good time management due to our varying attention span and the many distractions that can hinder us from being focused while learning.
+Microlearning courses are the best way to make sure that you’re getting the most of your reflective learning even in a short period of time.
 Information is delivered in bite-sized chunks in short bursts to ensure easy understanding and retention.
 EdApp offers a plethora of microlearning courses and is a great starting point for your self-study journey.